 The world's brightest minds

-In 2017 with the generous support of our donors and The Dutch Cancer Society four remarkable Grand Challenge teams were funded – each receiving up to £20m over the next five years to take on some of the toughest challenges in cancer research.
+With the generous support of our donors and partners seven remarkable Grand Challenge teams have been funded – each receiving up to £20m to take on some of the toughest challenges in cancer research.

 In a project of epic scale that spans 5 continents, Professor Stratton’s team aim to build a deeper understanding of what causes DNA damage and how it leads to cancer.
 Their work could help prevent more cancers and reduce the global burden of this disease.